harisejaz2206/nestjs-mysql-starter/notes/rate-limiting-guide.md

 **What happens:**
 1. **Global ThrottlerGuard:** Blocks after 100 total requests from IP in 1 minute
 2. **Endpoint-specific Throttle:** Blocks after 5 login attempts from IP in 1 minute
-3. **UserRateLimitGuard:** Blocks after 3 login attempts from same user/IP in 5 minutes
+3. **UserRateLimitGuard:** Blocks after 3 login attempts from same user/IP in 1 minute

-**Strictest limit wins** - so user gets blocked after 3 attempts in 5 minutes.
+**Strictest limit wins** - so user gets blocked after 3 attempts in 1 minute.

 ## 🚨 **What Happens When Limits Are Exceeded**